 Terrell Edmunds on Tuesday signed his four-year deal with the Steelers.
 The first-round safety is slated to make nearly $11 million during the deal.
 The rookie signs one day before players report to camp.

 According to salary-tracking web site spotrac.com, Edmunds’ deal is worth about $10.78 million with a $5.9 million signing bonus.As with all first-round picks, Edmund's contract comes with a team option for a fifth year.

 Edmunds, a 21-year-old safety from Virginia Tech, was selected by the Steelers with the No. 28 overall pick.
 He started 31 of 37 games at Virginia Tech and had 182 tackles (6.5 for loss).

 Since guard David DeCastro signed his rookie contract July 24, 2012, no Steelers draft pick had gone unsigned later than June.
 Last year, first-round outside linebacker T.J.
 Watt signed his deal June 14, a day after third-round pick Cam Sutton agreed to his rookie contract.

-Edmunds and his brother, Tremaine, became the first set of brothers taken in the first-round of the draft in NFL history.
+Edmunds and his brother, Tremaine, became the first set of brothers taken in the first-round of the draft in Football history.
 Tremaine Edmunds, drafted No. 16 overall by the Buffalo Bills, signed a four-year deal May 12 that included a $7.3 million signing bonus and $12.7 million value.

-With Edmunds signed, seven NFL draft picks remained unsigned, including linebacker Roquan Smith of the Chicago Bears, whose camp started last week.
+With Edmunds signed, seven Football draft picks remained unsigned, including linebacker Roquan Smith of the Chicago Bears, whose camp started last week.
 Left among the unsigned are first-rounders Baker Mayfield, Josh Rosen, Denzel Ward, Josh Allen and Smith, and second-rounder Dante Pettis.